 Coach Billy Cumplido

-Coach Cumplido is an Assistant Coach for the Boys Basketball team at Cranston West High School.
+Coach Cumplido is an Assistant Coach for the Boys Basketball team at St. Raphael Academy.
 Coach Cumplido spent over 10 years coaching on the collegiate level, most recently an assistant coach at Brown University in 2004-2005.
 Other than Brown, he has coaching experience at Rhode Island College as Associate Head Coach (2003-2004), University of New Hampshire (2002-2003), Plymouth State University (2001-2002), Davidson College (1999-2001), and St. Joseph’s College, NY (1998-1999).
 Cumplido has been a member of the NABC for over 20 years and is an associate coach for USA Basketball.
 Cumplido has worked numerous summer camps such as Eastern Invitational, Hoop Mountain, Duke, Michigan, and Five Star Basketball Camps.

 Coach Cumplido began his coaching career as the Associate Head Coach under Jon D’Alessandro at the College of St. Joseph’s from 1996-1998.
 He received a bachelor’s degree in Human Resource Management from Salve Regina University in 1996.
 He has also attained a Masters in Education from the College of St. Josephs and recently completed his Masters in Construction Management at New England Institute.
 Cumplido is a graduate of Saint Raphael Academy of Pawtucket, RI.
 Cumplido resides in Pawtucket with his wife Kelly and his two daughters, Julianna and Dazay and currently works as a Project Coordinator for East Coast Interiors out of Warwick, RI.